hapify/pure/README.md

-# Hapify Pure
+# Hapify Schema

-Hapify Pure is a TypeScript library that provides a unified data modeling approach for backend and frontend constraints.
+Hapify Schema is a TypeScript library that provides a unified data modeling approach for backend and frontend constraints.
 It aims to simplify the data modeling process by providing a set of common use cases that cover most scenarios.

 ## Concept

-Hapify Pure uses an agnostic and behavior-oriented approach to data modeling, allowing you to define data models that meet the specific requirements of your project.
+Hapify Schema uses an agnostic and behavior-oriented approach to data modeling, allowing you to define data models that meet the specific requirements of your project.

-With Hapify Pure, you specify what the model should do rather than how it should do it, providing maximum flexibility and adaptability to different use cases.
+With Hapify Schema, you specify what the model should do rather than how it should do it, providing maximum flexibility and adaptability to different use cases.

 ## Features